I am too lazy to train dogs on some days.

 But it’s probable that it’s more than you bargained for because you were never interested in giving commitment in the first place.

 You were interested in the image of a happy, affable, social, goofy dog everyone would love.
 That’s because the dog makes you look good.
-Or you wanted a social status upgrade.
+Maybe you wanted a social status upgrade.
 A chick or hunk magnet.
 A way of leveraging attention.
 A house fixture.
 A semblance of normalcy to your somewhat chaotic or boring existence.
+Perhaps you wanted an outlet for your own emotional neediness.
 But you never wanted a dog.

 6. You know what you need to do, you just won’t do it.